Explore The Largest Reserve In Africa

 - Fauna: Most representatives of East African wildlife, including 200,000 buffalo, 57,000 elephant, 100,000 impala, 80,00 wildebeest and the country's largest populations of crocodile and hippopotamus.

 - Birds 400 species of birds have been recorded.

 Located in south-east Tanzania in a remote and little-visited part of the country, the Selous Game Reserve covers more than 5% of Tanzania's total area.
 One of the last untouched gems of the nation's parks, it offers the visitor a unique opportunity to see Africa the way the early explorers found it - pristine, alive with game, empty of tourists and utterly awe inspiring.
 Irrigated by the meandering network of lakes and tributaries that make up the mighty Rufiji River, it also offers the chance for one of the world's most unique boating safaris.

 The Rufiji River Delta connects the Great Ruaha River with the Rufiji River before emptying into the Indian Ocean.
 Home to a colourful array of water and bird life, the Rufiji River offers sanctuary to enormous numbers of hippos and crocodiles, which bask and wallow on its muddy brown banks.

 The Selous is also home to some of African's largest populations of elephants, buffaloes, hartebeests, sables and hunting dogs.
 Other easily-spotted animals include; lions, giraffes, antelopes and black rhinos.

 A wide range of activities

 The Selous is unique among Tanzania's game areas because it is a game reserve, and not a national park.
-This means that a wider range of activities are permitted such as; boating, walking and camping safaris.
+This means that a wider range of activities are permitted such as; boating on the Rufiji River, walking and camping safaris.
 More controversially, large parts of the south of the reserve (90% of the total) are reserved for professional game hunting.